plan your trip

 • Send a text message to 646-400-0789

 Vega Transportation offers luxury wheelchair service that is safe and reliable.
-For more than 20 years, they have helped redefine wheelchair transportation through their customized vehicles.
-Along with a multilingual and rigorously trained staff, the vehicles are customized with wheelchair lifts, high top roofs and doors, special suspension, front and rear air conditioning, wheelchair locks and TVs with DVD players.
+For more than 20 years, the company has helped redefine wheelchair transportation through its customized vehicles.
+Staffed by drivers who are multilingual and rigorously trained, the vehicles are fitted with wheelchair lifts, high top roofs and doors, special suspension, front and rear air conditioning, wheelchair locks and TVs with DVD players.

 The Broadway Accessibility Initiative, the result of a partnership between organizations Inclusion in the Arts and G-PASS, offers theatergoers with disabilities the opportunity to enjoy more Broadway shows with services like I-Caption for deaf and hard-of-hearing patrons, D-Scriptive for blind and low-vision theatre-goers and ShowTrans for non-English-speaking audience members.
 All are available free of charge at every performance.
-The Lion King and Newsies the Musical are currently featuring these services.
-For more information, visit inclusioninthearts.org.
+The Lion King and The Book of Mormon are currently featuring these services.
+For more information, visit g-pass.org or inclusioninthearts.org.

 For more information on transportation and cultural venues and their accessibility, download our Official Accessibility Guide.
 The Mayor’s Office for People with Disabilities will send the Official Accessibility Guide free of charge to people who inquire via telephone at 212-788-2830.
 (The guide is also available to download from nyc.gov.)
 The 100-page, large-type book provides resources and specific accessibility reviews for cultural institutions, theaters, nightlife and sports venues and tours.